Back to the office? Focus on team development

 Good teams are good teams - regardless of the form of work

-This makes it clear that in most cases the change in the form of work is not the cause of poorer teamwork, but rather the trigger everywhere.
-A change in the form of work - be it more home office or more office presence - merely makes transparent which strengths and weaknesses already exist in the team.
-Our analyses have shown that the most common causes of conflict that have had an inhibiting effect on trusting teamwork are:
+Less physical proximity merely makes it clear which strengths and weaknesses are already present in the team.
+Our analyses have shown that the most common causes of conflict that have an inhibiting effect on trusting teamwork are

 • Unclear or unmotivating goals